-A-2.1 Inverter Efficiency Curve
+A-2 Inverter Efficiency

-The following curve is plotted to show the MSH4024RE's efficiency over the full power range and is displayed as a percentage.
+The following curves are plotted to show the MSH-M Series' efficiency over the full power range and is displayed as a percentage.
 This graph represents the inverter's efficiency while operating resistive loads.
 Motors and other inductive loads run less efficiently due to the impact of power factor losses.

-Figure A-1, MSH-RE Series Efficiency Chart
+Figure A-1, MSH-M Series Efficiency Chart